keijokapp/tcf-stats/README.md

 # Licence

-Mainly MIT.
+ISC.
 However, UI theme is probably property of NetFly OÜ - the company running the game.